richardboehme/nodejs-inputs-research/README.md

 User inputs are used to trigger specific actions in the application.
 The combination of an user input and a list of actions are represented by the `InputBinding` object.

 Each `InputBinding` gets a unique id at creation time.
 This is used to identify each binding in the application.
 Additionally, the user can choose a name for the binding and a color which is used to display the binding to the user.
 After creating a binding it is displayed on a grid.
 The grid position is also stored in the binding object.
-Finally, each binding object knows  which input triggers it's actions and which actions it should perform.
+Finally, each binding object knows  which inputs trigger it's actions and which actions it should perform.

 All bindings are grouped by their device.
 This means there is one `InputDeviceBindings` object for each device that contains the bindings that are defined for the specific device.
 In the configuration file those should be used as the top-level data structure.